-• Timothy was the son of afather and amother named Eunice (Acts 16:1-3). • Paul asked Timothy to accompany him while on his second missionary journey.
-After Paul's first Roman imprisonment, he left Timothy in (1st Timothy 1:3). • 1 st Timothy was probably written from Macedonia (1 Timothy 1:3).
-Paul desired to see Timothy, but circumstances prevented such a visit (1 Timothy 3:14; 4:13).
-This letter was a guide for Timothy's pastoral responsibilities.
-Impo rtant Themes • 1:3-4 Paul gave instruction concerning strange and false doctrines.
-1:5 Paul instructed Timothy to The I Book of 2 nd Timothy • Paul was imprisoned in Rome a time as a probable result of Nero's persecution.
-Paul realized that his death was near (1:8, 16; 4:6-8).
-Paul was and cold in a dungeon (4:10-13).
-2nd Timothy was probably Paul's last letter.
-2nd Timothy is a deeply personal letter.
+- Timothy was the son of a Gentile father and a Jewish mother named Eunice (Acts 16:1-3). - Paul asked Timothy to accompany him while on his second missionary journey. - After Paul's first Roman imprisonment, he left Timothy in Ephesus (1st Timothy 1:3). - 1st Timothy was probably written from Macedonia (1 Timothy 1:3). - Paul desired to see Timothy, but circumstances prevented such a visit (1 Timothy 3:14; 4:13). - This letter was a guide for Timothy's pastoral responsibilities.